tiprankstipranks

 Intense competition in the television industry and alternative forms of media could limit our growth and profitability.

 As a television broadcasting company, we face a significant level of competition, both directly and indirectly.
 We compete for our audience against other video services in addition to all the other leisure activities in which one could choose to engage rather than watch television.
-Many of our current and potential competitors have greater financial, marketing, programming and broadcasting resources than we do.
+Many of our current and potential competitors have greater financial, marketing, programming and distribution resources than we do.
 The markets in which we operate are also in a constant state of change arising from, among other things, technological improvements and economic and regulatory developments.
 Technological innovation and the resulting proliferation of television entertainment, such as streaming video, cable television, wireless cable, satellite-to-home distribution services, home video and entertainment systems and the internet have fractionalized television viewing audiences and have subjected television broadcast networks, cable networks and television stations to increased competition and declining viewership.
 In recent years, demand for television advertising has been declining and demand for advertising in alternative media has been increasing, and we expect this trend to continue.
 We may not be able to compete effectively or adjust our business plans to meet changing market conditions.
-Also, refer to "Risks Related to Our Industry––Intense competition in the television industry and alternative forms of media could limit our growth and profitability."

 Demand - Risk 1